triton-inference-server/model_analyzer/docs/quick_start.md

 With these options, model analyzer will test 5 configs (4 new configs as well as the unmodified default add_sub config), and each config will have 2 experiments run on Perf Analyzer (concurrency=1 and concurrency=2).
 This significantly reduces the search space, and therefore, model analyzer's runtime.

-The measured data and summary report will be placed inside the `./analysis_results` directory.
+The measured data and summary report will be placed inside the `./profile_results` directory.
 The directory will be structured as follows.

 ```
 $HOME
   |--- model_analyzer
-              |--- analysis_results
+              |--- profile_results
               .       |--- plots
               .       |      |--- simple
               .       |      |      |--- add_sub